US-Australia basketball: Not all in crowd happy with seating

 “If you weren’t among 50,000 there and you chose to watch it on TV at home, good decision,” Crowe said on Twitter.
 “The only thing achieved tonight … was enjoining with the promoters in ripping off well-meaning lovers of the sport.
 It was a farce.”

-Australia and the U.S. will play a Saturday afternoon match at the same stadium.
+Australia and the U.S. will play a Saturday afternoon game at the same stadium.

 On Friday, Australia’s main consumer agency said it investigating whether basketball fans were misled by promoters about seating and the expected NBA players at the game.

-Before the game, the Australian Competition and Consumer Commission said it had already received hundreds of complaints from ticketholders who claimed to have been misled about which players were involved and wanted refunds.
+Before the game, the Australian Competition and Consumer Commission said it had already received hundreds of complaints from ticketholders who claimed to have been misled about which players that were involved and wanted refunds.

 “We’ve now added to that investigation whether or not consumers have been misled over the seating and the quality of the seating,” ACCC chairman Rod Sims said Friday.